Why you can trust Bankrate

 - 11 to 20 mph over is a Class C traffic violation and a fine of $165

 - 21 to 30 mph over is a Class B traffic violation and a fine of $265

 - Over 30 mph over is a Class A traffic violation and a fine of $440.
 A license suspension of up to 30 days is also possible if the driver has another speeding violation in the past 12 months

-- 100 mph or more over the limit is a specific traffic violation of reckless driving and a fine of $1,150, plus a mandatory 90-day license suspension
+- 100 mph or more over the limit is a specific traffic violation of reckless driving and could have a fine of $1,150, plus a mandatory 90-day license suspension

-Fines are nearly double if they occur in a construction or a school zone.
+Fines may be nearly double if they occur in a construction or a school zone.
 In addition to fines, there could be other fees tacked on to the total.

 How much does a speeding ticket increase your car insurance in Oregon?

 A speeding ticket will likely cause a substantial increase in premiums.
-In the examples below, the increase is between 18% to 19%, depending on the gender of the driver.
+The average cost of car insurance in Oregon is $1,371 per year for full coverage with a clean driving record.
+In the examples below, the increase is about 25 percent for both male and female drivers.
 Typically, female drivers pay less for premiums versus male drivers.

 |Age||Average annual full coverage premium before speeding ticket||Average annual full coverage premium after speeding ticket||% increase|

 How to lower your car insurance after a speeding ticket in Oregon

 While an increase in premiums after a speeding ticket in Oregon is expected, it does not mean you no longer have access to savings.
 Fortunately, there are numerous methods to save on premiums, especially if you are willing to do extra homework.